radiantearth/stac-psc/.github/ISSUE_TEMPLATE/PSC_member_nomination.md

 **Motivation for joining the STAC PSC:**

-**Nominator:** {If you received a nomination from the current PSC via email or other communications, please indicate that in this form.
+**Nominator:** <!-- If you received a nomination from the current PSC via email or other communications, please indicate that in this form.
 If you are being nominated by a specific contributing individual, please tag them here.
-You do not need a nomination before
+You do not need a nomination before -->